Sign up to receive the latest information from the park by email.

 Despite the harshness of winter which thwarted the reopening of the Gold Mine as announced, Fraispertuis-City obtains the title of best French family amusement park !

-Unique attraction in France, the Cavalry made a remarkable entrance to Fraispertuis-City, at the same time as some other transformations and in particular the alleys which are adorned with tar and the second entrance arranged to perfect the reception conditions.
+First attraction of its kind in France, the Cavalerie made a remarkable entrance to Fraispertuis-City, at the same time as some other transformations and in particular the alleys which are adorned with tar and the second entrance arranged to perfect the reception conditions.

 The activity is finally relaunched in the Gold Mine while the Desperados Cinema, then unheard of in France, makes a triumphant entry.
 Unfortunately, the already very bad season ended with a flood which left significant damage.